Panjab University: Rankings

-Internationally, Panjab University was ranked 1201–1400 in the QS World University Rankings of 2023 and 301–350 in Asia.
-It was ranked 801–1000 in the world by the Times Higher Education World University Rankings of 2023, 197 in Asia in 2022 and 201–250 among emerging economies.
+Internationally, Panjab University was ranked 1001–1200 in the QS World University Rankings of 2025 and 301–350 in Asia.
+It was ranked 801–1000 in the world by the Times Higher Education World University Rankings of 2023, 201–250in Asia in 2023 and 201–250 among emerging economies.

-In India, the National Institutional Ranking Framework (NIRF) has ranked Panjab University 38th overall in 2021, 23rd among universities, 89th in the engineering ranking, and second in India in the pharmacy ranking.
+In India, the 2024 National Institutional Ranking Framework (NIRF) rankings have ranked Panjab University 60th overall, 35th in Research, 38th among Universities, 92nd in Management, 7th in Pharmacy and 27th in Dental.

 Research

 ICSSR

 The Indian Council of Social Science Research has set up its North-Western Regional Centre on the campus.
 The centre runs a library, a seminar complex and a guest house for visiting scholars under its study-grants programme.

 Institute of Social Science Education and Research

 Institute of Social Science Education and Research (commonly known as ISSER or PU-ISSER) is a liberal arts institution and a constituent department of the Panjab University.
 The institute offers a five-year integrated, honour-school Masters of Arts degree in the Social Sciences.